 The Company is in the exploration stage of exploring its oil and natural gas properties and has not yet determined whether these properties contain oil and natural gas resources that are economically recoverable, as a result, it is considered an exploration stage company.
 The recoverability of amounts shown for oil and natural gas properties is dependent upon the existence of economically recoverable reserves, securing and maintaining the title and beneficial interest in the properties, the ability of the Company to obtain necessary financing to complete the development and upon future profitable production or proceeds from disposition of the oil and natural gas properties.
-In November of 2013 the Minister of Natural Resources announced that applications for hydraulically fracturing wells would be not be accepted which effectively imposed a moratorium.
+In November of 2013, the Minister of Natural Resources announced that applications for hydraulically fracturing wells would be not be accepted which effectively imposed a moratorium.
 These properties will likely require hydraulic fracturing to achieve commercial production.
 In October 2014, the Government of Newfoundland appointed five members to the Newfoundland and Labrador Hydraulic Fracturing Review Panel ("NLFRP") to study the socio-economic and environmental impacts of hydraulic fracturing in western Newfoundland.
-The report was made public on May 31, 2016 and the Company is reviewing the results and the impact it will have on going forward.
+The report was made public on May 31, 2016.
+The Company is disappointed in the report, which recommends, among other things, significant further study before hydraulic fracturing could be considered.
+The Company is communicating with personnel in the provincial Department of Natural Resources, who have now been tasked with evaluating the report and reporting to the Minister.